 The Bromont National Cycling Centre opened in 2001.
 It is the only institution in Canada to bring together in a single environment the six cycling disciplines (road, track, mountain, cyclocross, BMX, para-cycling).

-The Old Village has a unique charm with its shops, cafes, restaurants, galleries, heritage route plus golf courses, biking the Green Route, the multipurpose trails and a festive calendar of art, theater and music along with the notable Fête du chocolat.
+The Old Village has a unique charm with its shops, cafes, restaurants, galleries, heritage route plus golf courses, biking the Green Route, the multipurpose trails and a festive calendar of art, theater and music.

 Whether it is a stay for nature, sport, events, rest or corporate affairs Bromont’s accommodation distinguishes itself both in terms of choice and quality.